Tags & Data Sources

 • Browse the Ignition tag tree from Control Seat's tag browser and bulk-import the subtrees you care about.
 Imported tags bind to their Ignition source.

-• Federated history — like PI, history reads for Ignition-bound tags hit the Ignition gateway live instead of duplicating into Control Seat's historian.
+• Direct history access — like PI, history for Ignition-bound tags is read from Ignition when needed instead of copied into Control Seat's historian.

 • Scope control — only the tags you've imported are streamed back to Control Seat.
 Re-import to expand or contract the scope on the fly without restarting Ignition.